noloalvarez/personal-finance-models/README.md

 # Personal Finance Decision Models

-A collection of Excel-based financial decision models designed for the free public seminars I host as Local Coordinator of Students for Liberty Sweden.
+A collection of Excel-based financial decision models designed for the public seminars I host as Local Coordinator of Students for Liberty Sweden.
 Each model helps non-technical audiences think through a real financial decision using proper finance methodology — net present value, sensitivity analysis, total cost of ownership, and break-even analysis.

 The models follow three design principles: